RSerhii/thehive-ios/README.md

 # Downloads

-You can visit https://dissenter.com to find Dissenter for your operating system.
+You can visit https://thehive.com to find TheHive for your operating system.

 # Community